What is Genealogy?

 User Fees: Do I have to be a member of the MGS to use the Resource Centre?

-No – we have a daily User fee of $10.00 ($5.00 on Wednesday evenings).
-Non-members can use the resources in the centre, but may not borrow materials and do not receive our quarterly journal – Generations.
+No – we have a daily user fee of $10.00 ($5.00 on Wednesday evenings).
+Non-members can use all the resources in the centre and receive assistance from MGS volunteers.

 Student Fees: Do I have to pay a fee if I am a student?